EamonKeane/airflow-GKE-k8sExecutor-helm/Readme.md

 ## Tidying up
 The easiest way to tidy-up is to delete the project and make a new one if re-deploying, however there are steps in tidying-up.sh to delete the individual resources.

-## Contributions
+## Input
 This is a work in progress and the install script is a bit brittle.
 One area where I could use some input is the best way to set up storage for DAGS on GKE.
 Persistent disks can only be attached to one node at a time (hence this example only works on one node).
 I see some options such as gcsfuse but am not sure if they would work with the k8s executor worker definitions.
+Cloud Filestore would work but this is not released yet (beta due soon apparently). https://github.com/kubernetes-sigs/gcp-filestore-csi-driver